Sophokles187/data-cards/docs/features/images.md

 ---
 ```

 **Note:** Only the first image (`image1.jpg`) will be displayed on the card.
-This applies to all image formats (URLs, file paths, wiki links, or markdown image syntax).
+This applies to all image formats (URLs, file paths, wiki links, embedded wiki links, or markdown image syntax).

 ## Image Display Options